wictorwilen/express-msteams-host/README.md

 ### Decorator for Outgoing Webhooks

-Outgoing Webhooks MUST be implemented as a class implementing the `IOutdegoingWebhook` interface and decorated using the `OutgoingWebhookDeclaration` decorator.
+Outgoing Webhooks MUST be implemented as a class implementing the `IOutgoingWebhook` interface and decorated using the `OutgoingWebhookDeclaration` decorator.

 ``` TypeScript
 import { OutgoingWebhookDeclaration, IOutgoingWebhook } from 'express-msteams-host';